 The track climbs into farmland and passes the remains of a pioneer’s cob cottage.
 Mature gum trees planted here form a large square, outlining an overgrown garden.
 The vegetation from here on up is a combination of tussocks and introduced grasses.

-After 1.5 hours, the track levels off briefly and soon meets a 4WD track.
-The track than continues upwards for another hour.
-Slabs of bluish rock littering the landscape are pieces of the old lava flow you are walking on.
+After around 1 hr and 30 mins, the track levels off briefly and soon meets a 4WD track.
+The track then continues upwards for another hour.
+Chunks of dark rock littering the landscape are pieces of the old lava flow you are walking on.
 Very near the summit, a junction indicates 10 minutes left to continue to the summit, or 15 minutes right to the shelter.

 The Mount Herbert/Te Ahu Patiki summit at 920 m is the highest peak on Banks Peninsula.
 The summit is dominated by tussocks, with a few speargrass plants, scattered around a small antenna housing.
 From here you can look out over the Port Hills to the peaks of the Foothill Forests – Mount Thomas (1023 m) and Mount Grey (933 m) 66 km to the north.
 To the east is open ocean all the way to Chile and Patagonia.

 Either return the same way you came, or continue left on to the Port Levy Saddle and from there to the Rod Donald Hut in 3 hr 20 min.
 Alternatively you can exit right via Orton Bradley Park, Kaituna Valley or Gebbies Pass, and stay at the Packhorse Hut along the way, which is three hours walk from Mount Herbert.
 The summit tracks are all part of the Te Ara Pātaka/Summit Walkway.

 There are toilets and water in Diamond Harbour and at the Mount Herbert Shelter.

 Packhorse Hut and Rod Donald Hut must be booked in advance.